NYC Veterinarians and Animal Health Professionals

 Dr. Gilbert completed her Bachelor’s degree at Bard College and received her veterinary degree from Tufts University.
 Dr. Gilbert's professional interests include pain management, emergency medicine and shelter medicine.
 A native New Yorker, she is now living on the Upper East Side with her two cats, Whiskey and Boots.

-Dr. Greenbaum is a graduate of Cornell University's School of Veterinary Medicine.
+Dr. Fox is a graduate of Cornell University's School of Veterinary Medicine.
 After receiving her doctorate degree, she joined the staff at ASPCA Animal Hospital, where her professional interests include emergency medicine, nutrition, shelter medicine and geriatric care.
 She is a native New Yorker and currently lives in Queens with her husband and their dog, Drexl.

 Prior to joining the ASPCA in 2010, Shawn Dougherty worked in nonprofit management, including nine years as Executive Director of an HIV/AIDS service organization.
 He holds a Bachelor’s degree from the American Conservatory of Music, a Masters in music history from Northwestern, and an MBA from the University of Central Florida.
 He lives in Brewster with his son, two dogs, Maisey and Caleb, and two cats, Leo and OJ.